Why Remembering the Good Times is Bad For Your Sobriety

 I’ve thought a lot about why my mind reminisces about drinking and digs into the memory bank to pull out these little fictions.

-How is it that knowing what I know, and remembering how bad it got, I am still capable of missing this?
-Of believing that I can transplant myself into my 27-year-old body, travel back into time, to Brooklyn, and visit these little moments I’ve convinced myself were good?
+How is it that knowing what I know and remembering how bad it got, I am still capable of missing this?
+Of believing that I can transplant myself into my 27-year-old body, travel back in time to Brooklyn, and visit these little moments, I’ve convinced myself were good?

 Staying Strong in Early Sobriety

-It is a tiny devil ready in wait to find a weak moment and haul you back into the black.
+It is a tiny devil lying in wait to find a weak moment and haul you back into the black.
 People often speak about alcoholism and addiction as if it is a personified being constantly playing on your better self, testing you, the proverbial snake in the garden.

 For me, it is less the booze or the buzz that I want.
 If that were the case, I could just as easily long for the days of my solo sessions on the balcony.

 My brain is busy, always has been.
 It is loud with worry and overthinking.
-Booze was a tool I used to calm the storm.
+Booze was a tool I used to calm the storm (or so I thought).
 It opened up space for my wit and charm.

 Even though I know it was all a roulette and sometimes wit and charm were merely warm-up acts for some truly awful behavior, there’s still a part of me that longs for the free-flowing of ideas and conversation that a good buzz provided me.

 Getting Used To The Sober “Me”

 My sober self is still a little wobbly.
 I’m still a little storm-weary and don’t connect with others face-to-face like I used to.
-There’s nothing there to quiet the busyness anymore and so wit and charm require more effort than I’m willing to give.
+There’s nothing there to quiet the busyness anymore, so wit and charm require more effort than I’m willing to give.

 On the one hand, I do miss the feel of those first few drinks, even though I know I never stopped there.
 But I mostly miss the ability to connect, even while recognizing how problematic it is that I only felt I could do it with the aid of alcohol.